Ascent Solar Technologies, Inc - GuruFocus.com

-Ascent Solar receives repeat funding to fuel aggressive turnaround plan and strategy to become global contender in the solar technology solutions market
+Capital commitment arrives as Ascent executes turnaround plan that includes global expansion and investments in commercializing Perovskites solar technology

-THORNTON, Colo., April 20, 2023 (GLOBE NEWSWIRE) -- Ascent Solar Technologies, Inc. ( ASTI) (“ASTI” or the “Company”), the leading U.S. innovator in the design and manufacture of featherweight, flexible, CIGS thin-film photovoltaic (PV) solutions, announced today that it has entered into a $9 million equity financing agreement (the “Agreement”) with Singapore-based Lucro Investments.
-Under the Agreement, Lucro will purchase 7,499,997 shares of Ascent common stock at a purchase price of $1.20 per share.
-The Company will receive the financing in monthly installments of $1 million.
+THORNTON, Colo., April 25, 2023 (GLOBE NEWSWIRE) -- Ascent Solar Technologies, Inc. (NASDAQ: ASTI) (“ASTI” or the “Company”), the leading U.S. innovator in the design and manufacture of featherweight, flexible, CIGS thin-film photovoltaic (PV) solutions, announced today that it has entered into a USD $5M debt financing agreement with BD1 Investment Holdings, a substantial existing stockholder of the Company.
+The Company will receive the monies in four monthly installments.
+The first tranche (for $2 million) will close in mid-May 2023.
+Three subsequent tranches (each for $1 million) will close in mid-June, mid-July, and mid-August 2023.
 The proceeds of the investment will be used for general business operations and working capital for future initiatives.

-This equity investment comes at a pivotal time for the Company, as it executes a turnaround plan and takes steps to establish itself in the global PV solutions marketplace.
-On April 17, 2023, Ascent completed the acquisition of certain manufacturing equipment from Flisom AG and that it would begin manufacturing thin-film solar material in Niederhasli, Switzerland immediately.
+This commitment from BD1 Holdings arrives as the Company accelerates a strategic plan that includes global expansion, new revenue streams and established leadership in advanced Perovskites solar technology.
+Today’s announcement is preceded by a series of announcements in the last 45 days including a 300% increase in modern manufacturing capacity at a new location in Switzerland, a new $9M round of equity financing, and the inauguration of a new Center of Excellence focused on Perovskites commercialization.

-“We are pleased to announce an additional funding commitment from Lucro Investments, at an inflection point in our Company’s history.
-Ascent is undergoing significant and transformative changes, as we continue to guide the Company towards providing our flexible, lightweight, and durable thin-film solar solutions to an expanded spectrum of audiences on an international stage,” said Jeffrey Max, Chief Executive Officer of ASTI.
-“This new investment commitment from Lucro Investments signals a strong vote of confidence for our burgeoning Company and strategy as we advance our capabilities, output and channels.”
+“This newest financial commitment is an affirmation of ASTI’s strategic plan from a well-respected and repeat investor group,” said Jeffrey Max, Chief Executive Officer of ASTI.
+“The funds from this agreement will provide ASTI with the resources to continue the enhancement of our solar manufacturing operations, while bolstering sales and marketing as we work towards expanding our global customer base.
+Investments of this nature are imperative for us to execute our mission and to help customers use our thin-film flexible PV material to unlock more opportunities to deploy solar, globally.”

 About Ascent Solar Technologies, Inc.